Unmanned underwater vehicle: Military

 The US Navy began using UUVs in the 1990s to detect and disable underwater mines.
 UUVs were used by the US Navy during the Iraq War in the 2010s to remove mines around Umm Qasr, a port in southern Iraq.

 The Chinese military uses UUVs for mostly data collection and reconnaissance purposes.
+In May 14, 2025 the NavalNews website published a candid photograph of a likely extra-large uncrewed underwater vehicle being transported under wraps with the speculation that it was the armed UUV-300 design which can host torpedoes, missiles, and mines.
+The British Royal Navy's Project Cetus vehicle and the Canadian's Cellula Robotics Solus-XR are of similar size.

 On December 20, 2020, a fisherman in Indonesia spotted a glider-shaped UUV near Selayar Island in South Sulawesi.
 Individuals from the Indonesian military have categorized the vehicle to be a Chinese Sea Wing (Haiyi), created for the purposes of collecting data including water temperature, salinity, turbidity, and oxygen levels that can help chart optimal submarine routes.

-The navies of multiple countries, including the US, UK, France, Russia, and China are currently creating unmanned vehicles to be used in oceanic warfare to discover and terminate underwater mines.
+The navies of multiple countries, including the US, UK, France, India, Russia, and China are currently creating uncrewed vehicles to be used in oceanic warfare to discover and terminate underwater mines.
 For instance, the REMUS is a three-foot long robot used to clear mines in one square mile within 16 hours.
 This is much more efficient, as a team of human divers would need upwards of 21 days to perform the same task.

-A survey conducted by RAND Corporation for the US military analyzed the missions which unmanned underwater vehicles could perform, which included intelligence, reconnaissance, mine countermeasures, and submarine warfare.
+A survey conducted by RAND Corporation for the US military analyzed the missions which uncrewed underwater vehicles could perform, which included intelligence, reconnaissance, mine countermeasures, and submarine warfare.
 The review listed these from most to least important.

-OODA Technologies, a data collection and analysis company, is highly interested in utilizing UUVs along the coasts of Canada.
-According to OODA, these unmanned craft provide much greater coverage of an area at a much lower cost compared to their manned counterparts.
-The quality of the data returned by unmanned marine vehicles is also stated to be much higher than that of traditional manned craft.

 In November 2022, the Eurasian Times reported that China's Harbin Engineering University has developed trans-medium 'flying submarine' drones capable of both underwater and air travel, noting the potential military applications of the vehicles.

+Status-6 Oceanic Multipurpose System

+Status-6 Oceanic Multipurpose System, nicknamed Poseidon, is a nuclear powered UUV developed by Russia that can carry a nuclear warhead.
+According to Russian state media claims, it can allegedly travel at 50 knots and handle depths of over 3,000 feet.